 Finding Approved Teacher Education Programs in Illinois

-One of the first steps toward earning an Illinois teacher certification is to complete coursework through a state-approved teacher preparation program at an accredited college or university that fulfils the Illinois Standards for all teachers.
-Student teaching and pre-student teaching field experiences are also required as part of the teacher preparation program.
+One of the first steps toward earning Illinois teacher certification is to complete coursework through a state-approved teacher preparation program at an accredited college or university that fulfills the Illinois standards for all teachers.
+Student teaching field experiences are also required as part of the teacher preparation program.

-Additionally, accreditation from the Council for Accreditation of Educator Preparation (CAEP).
-This organization was recently created by consolidating two previous national accreditation organizations (NCATE and TEAC).
-This accreditation is recognized by the US Department of Education and is widely considered a very distinguished marker of rigorous standards being met in the teacher preparation curriculum and process.
+Additionally, accreditation from the Council for Accreditation of Educator Preparation (CAEP) is highly regarded.
+This organization was created by the consolidation of the National Council for Accreditation of Teacher Education (NCATE) and the Teacher Accreditation Council (TEAC).
+CAEP accreditation is considered a distinguished marker of rigorous standards in the teacher preparation curriculum and process.

 Illinois Teacher Education Requirements

-Traditional certification programs require that students complete at least thirty-two semester hours in an area of specialization or major in a specific field.
-The bachelor’s degree that is required varies by the college or university granting the degree.
+Traditional certification programs require that students complete at least 15 semester hours in an area of specialization or major in a specific field.
+Those who attend preparation programs out-of-state must complete 32 semester hours of content coursework.
 For those who pursue an alternative Illinois teacher certification, a bachelor’s degree in a content area that aligns with the certification area is required, and the college or university administering the teacher preparation program attended determines whether further study in the content area the candidate intends to teach is necessary.
 Student teaching and pre-student teaching field experiences are also required as part of the teacher preparation program.
 Once all coursework requirements are met, the teacher preparation program will notify the Illinois State Board of Education that the candidate is eligible for a license, allowing him or her to apply for licensure.
 Note that once issued, an Illinois teaching license must be registered online to be valid.

 Illinois Teacher Testing Requirements